'Pogba can come back to Juventus' - Raiola reveals Man Utd's star next possible destination | Goal.com

 Pogba's representative Raiola said the star midfielder's time at United is "over" in Monday's preview teaser for an interview with Tuttosport amid speculation he is set to leave Old Trafford in the near future.

-Pogba left United for Serie A powerhouse Juve in 2012 after his contract expired only to re-join the Red Devils in 2016 for what was then a world record transfer fee of £89million.
+Pogba left United for Serie A powerhouse Juve in 2012 after his contract expired only to re-join the Red Devils in 2016 for what was then a world record transfer fee of £89 million ($119m).

-On the front page of Tuesday's Tuttosport, where the full interview will be published, Raiola is quoted as saying: "Yes, Paul Pogba can come back to Juventus.
+On the front page of Tuesday's Tuttosport , where the full interview will be published, Raiola is quoted as saying: "Maybe Juventus could be his next destination.
+Why not?

+"Among other things, the relationship with the club and with his former team-mates is excellent.
+At the time of Covid, not many teams can afford to buy Paul.
+The important thing is to want it (a deal for Pogba)."

 Raiola's comments come as United prepare for Tuesday's blockbuster Champions League clash at RB Leipzig on the sixth and final matchday in Group H.